GCS: Generalized Cache Coherence For Efficient Synchronization: Introduction

 \section{Introduction}

-Scalable synchronization primitives such as locks~\cite{nonscalablelocks, litl, everthingsync, mcslock, clhlock, cohortlock, hmcslock, cnalock, shufflelock, cloflock, linuxbrlock, passiverwlock, numarwlock, bravo} are crucial for the performance of multi-threaded applications.
-In multi-core CPU architectures, lock-based synchronization primitives are built atop an efficient hardware-based cache coherent substrate, using atomic memory instructions~\cite{cppatomic, javaatomic, goatomic} on a unit of cache data, \ie, a cache line.
+Synchronization primitives such as locks~\cite{nonscalablelocks, litl, everthingsync, mcslock, clhlock, cohortlock, hmcslock, cnalock, shufflelock, cloflock, linuxbrlock, passiverwlock, numarwlock, bravo} are crucial for the performance of multi-threaded applications.
+In multi-core CPU architectures, synchronization primitives are built atop an efficient hardware-based cache coherent substrate that ensures atomicity for a unit of cache data\footnote{The atomic memory abstraction~\cite{nagarajan2020primer}} (\ie, a cache line), by extending this atomicity guarantee to multiple cache lines spread across an arbitrary period of time.
+In this work, we focus on locks since they form the core building block for most other synchronization primitives.

 With the end of Moore's Law and the consequent challenges in scaling DRAM technologies~\cite{memscaling1} in a single server, recent years have seen a push towards rack-scale compute-memory disaggregation~\cite{industry0, industry1, industry2, industry3, industry4, memdisagg1, memdisagg2, memdisagg3, memdisagg4, memdisagg5, memdisagg6, infiniswap, fastswap, legoos, mind}, where server resources are physically decoupled into compute and memory blades connected via a high-speed network fabric, with the compute blades equipped with a small amount of DRAM as a cache.
-Recent efforts have also focused on enabling cache-coherent shared memory abstractions over them for application transparency.
-It stands to reason that the lock primitives developed for multi-core architectures could be ported to cache-coherent substrates atop disaggregated memory.
+Recent efforts have also focused on enabling cache-coherent shared memory abstractions over them for application transparency~\cite{mind, cxl}.
+It stands to reason that the lock algorithms developed for multi-core architectures could be ported to cache-coherent substrates atop disaggregated memory.

-Unfortunately, the unique characteristics of disaggregated architectures make their cache-coherent substrates fundamentally inadequate for an efficient realization of atomic instructions that traditional lock primitives have leveraged.
-In particular, while inter-cache communications for cache coherence in multi-core and NUMA architectures observe latencies around $20$--$100$ ns and operate over a bandwidth upwards of $500$ Gbps, those for disaggregated architectures see latencies of $5$--$10~\mu$s while the bandwidth drops to $100$ Gbps, even with RDMA~\cite{mind, gam, concordia}.
-As such, even the most performant lock primitives layered over state-of-the-art coherent substrates for disaggregated memory~\cite{mind, cxl} observe poor performance scaling (\S\ref{sec:motivation}).
+Unfortunately, the high latency and low bandwidth of the inter-cache connections in disaggregated memory make its cache-coherent substrates inadequate for an efficient realization of lock algorithms.
+In particular, while inter-cache communications in multi-core and NUMA architectures observe latencies around $20$--$100$ ns and operate over a bandwidth upwards of $500$ Gbps, those for disaggregated memory see latencies of $5$--$10~\mu$s while the bandwidth drops to $100$ Gbps, even with RDMA~\cite{mind, gam, concordia}.
+As such, even the most high-performance lock algorithms layered over state-of-the-art coherent substrates for disaggregated memory~\cite{mind, cxl} observe poor performance scaling.